-In my post, 5 Big Parenting Mistakes, I shared some mistakes that I have made in my parenting which are very common.
+In the post Are You Making These 5 Parenting Mistakes?
+I shared some mistakes that I have made in my parenting which are very common.
 This week God impressed some thoughts on my mind that relate to parenting mistakes that we make when we have a prodigal child.

 I think there can be a wide range of behavior that describes a prodigal child.
 Some may be showing some beginning signs of rebellion, where others may be living in outright rebellion to what they have been taught from God’s Word.